 “I am concerned about a candidate – what should I do?”

 If you have a concern about a candidate’s performance, professional behaviour, health or anything else:

-• At an appropriate time inform a member of staff
+• If this is something that needs immediate attention, at an appropriate time, please inform a member of staff

 “What if a candidate finishes early or late?”

 The stations are designed to fit in to the 10 minute time frame but sometime candidates finish early or late, so what should you do?